 Try picking the pot up to feel the weight.
 If the soil is dry and the pot feels lightweight, you can mist the seedlings then.

 A good time to water your plants is in the morning.
 We notice that the plants tend to evaporate a lot in the morning hours.
-So, misting at this time compensate for their moisture loss.
+So, misting at this time may compensate for their moisture loss.

 If you want an estimate on how much water your mister is giving out, try spraying a few times on a napkin to see.
 We used to spray 20 mists, but now we have reduced it to 6 sprays depending on the condition of each plant.
 Some people bottom water their plants just to play it safe.

 Rescuing An Over-watered Desert Rose Seedling